 The Cultural Antiquities Task Force (CATF) comprises federal agencies that share a common mission to combat trafficking in antiquities in the United States and abroad.

 Along with coordinating activities among member agencies, the CATF focuses on training law enforcement and customs officials, as well as supporting local governments, museums, and preservationists around the world in the protection, recovery, and restoration of cultural antiquities.
-Established by the U.S. Congress in 2004, the CATF is led by the Department of State’s Cultural Heritage Center and, as of 2016, is a working group of the Cultural Heritage Coordinating Committee.
+Created by the State Department in 2004 at the direction of the U.S. Congress, the CATF is led by ECA’s Cultural Heritage Center and, as of 2016, is a working group of the Cultural Heritage Coordinating Committee.

 - Promote close law enforcement coordination among U.S. government member agencies